We draw your attention to the limitation of liability clause at clause 11.

 Quotation means a written description of works, costs, site address and Client details and other such details as required from time to time;

-Works – arboricultural practices that comply with British Standard 3998 provide by the Contractor pursuant to the Quotation
+Works – arboricultural practices that comply with British Standard 3998 provided by the Contractor pursuant to the Quotation.

 These Conditions apply to and form part of the Contract between the Contractor and the Client.
 They supersede any previously issued terms and conditions of purchase or supply.